 Paying for identity theft protection is the best way to protect your finances from potential identity thieves.
 Constantly monitoring your accounts for suspicious activity will help you instantly detect and prevent any criminal from stealing your identity and committing various offenses in your name.
-This detailed guide will help you learn everything about ID theft protection services and how you can prevent and recover from ID theft.
+This detailed guide will help you learn about ID theft protection services and how to prevent and recover from ID theft.

 What Is Identity Theft Protection?

-ID theft protection is the process of monitoring credit activity, websites, and public databases for any sign of suspicious activity.
+ID theft protection is monitoring credit activity, websites, and public databases for any sign of suspicious activity.
 ID protection companies do it with the help of various tech tools for a monthly or annual fee, which varies from provider to provider.
-If they detect any fraudulent transaction, they immediately alert the victim before taking certain ID protection steps.
+If they detect any fraudulent transaction, they immediately alert the victim before taking specific ID protection steps.
 Those can include (a) freezing credit, (b) closing accounts, (c) filing police reports, and (d) repairing credit reports.
-They can also reimburse the victim for some costs, such as those related to reclaiming their identity.
+They can also reimburse the victim for some costs, such as reclaiming their identity.

 PRO Tip